1 September 2025

 What was once a skilful craft performed by hand is now replaced with rapid machine production, making it challenging for artisans to compete in this market.
 Consequently, these communities face a double loss – not only are they deprived of the fair compensation they deserve for their hard work, but their overall situation does not improve either.
 Instead, the profits generated from their cultural heritage go predominantly to large companies, exacerbating the imbalance further.

-An ethical approach would involve giving back these profits to the artisan collectives and providing them with fair wages for their contributions, whether for the original design or the artisanal work.
+A more ethical approach would involve giving back these profits to the artisan collectives and providing them with fairer wages for their contributions, whether for the original design or the artisanal work.
 Unfortunately, many fast-fashion brands neglect this responsibility and fail to compensate these communities adequately for their cultural contributions.

 Louis Vuitton, which offered a $750 keffiyeh as an emblem of the Palestinian struggle — at the same time, claiming to remain “neutral” about Israeli colonisation.
 The same goes for Etro, which recently used Native American Navajo aesthetics for its collection.
 As we saw earlier, large companies often appropriate objects, traditions, music, and art to profit from these communities whilst disregarding their respective issues.